 The Tokyo Charter similarly laid out the principles and procedures of the trial against Japan’s leaders.
 It was largely the result of an executive decree by the Allied Supreme Commander, Douglas MacArthur, acting on instructions from the US Joint Chiefs of Staff.
 Eleven nations were represented in the prosecution team, including Britain, Australia and India.

-The International Military Tribunal at Nuremberg was in session from 14 November 1945 to 1 October 1946.
+The International Military Tribunal at Nuremberg was in session from November 1945 to 1 October 1946.
 Twenty-two leading Nazis were tried, including one in his absence.
-Twelve were sentenced to death by hanging, seven to terms of imprisonment and two were acquitted.
-Hermann Göring escaped execution by taking his own life.
+Twelve were sentenced to death by hanging, seven to terms of imprisonment and three were acquitted.
+Hermann Göring committed suicide the night before his scheduled execution.

 The International Military Tribunal at Tokyo sat from 3 May 1946 to 4 November 1948.
 Twenty-eight defendants were tried, of whom seven were sentenced to death by hanging and 18 to terms of imprisonment.
 Two of the defendants died during the trial and one was declared unfit to be sentenced.